edgelesssys/constellation/README.md

 <a href="https://landscape.cncf.io/?selected=constellation"><img src="https://raw.githubusercontent.com/cncf/artwork/1c1a10d9cc7de24235e07c8831923874331ef233/projects/kubernetes/certified-kubernetes/versionless/color/certified-kubernetes-color.svg" align="right" width="100px"></a>

 * Constellation is a [CNCF-certified][certified] Kubernetes.
 It's aligned to Kubernetes' [version support policy][k8s-version-support] and will likely work with your existing workloads and tools.
-* Support for Azure, GCP, and AWS.
+* Support for AWS, Azure, GCP, and STACKIT.
 * Support for local installations with [MiniConstellation][first-steps-local].
 * Support for [Terraform][terraform-provider]